shikhar3295/adam2392.github.io/content/blog/travel/Travel Blog - Japan.md

 Know your geography in Japan.
 Since everything is easily accessible by high speed train, you can plan your trip by region.

 ## Airport(s)
+Tokyo has two main airports, so make sure you know which one you are flying out of.
+1. Narita Airport
+This is the main international airport.
+You can get to this airport using the Narita express, which is approximately 30,000 yen (~$30 USD).
+2. Haneda Airport
+This is the main domestic airport.

+Osaka also has a main airport for international flights.
+1. Kansai Airport

 ## Sights
+Osaka:

+Kyoto:

+Nara:

+Tokyo:

 ## Food